Last Chemo Cycle and Post Chemo

 Having this happen on christmas day was bittersweet, because although I had finished the last treatment, the side effects did not go away instantly.
 Though in saying that, my metallic taste had subsided momentarily meaning that I could enjoy the christmas lunch my dad and I had planned.
 I was told that I wouldn't start to get back to normal for about at least a month, but it could take longer, depending on my body.

-After the CT scan, blood test, my oncologist said I was officially in remission and that night my bible study group gave me a "remission day" party, including ice cream cake in my favourite flavour.
+After my CT scan, blood test, my oncologist said I was officially in remission and that night my bible study group gave me a "remission day" party, including ice cream cake in my favourite flavour.
 So, although I continue to have side effects, as I am in remission I have used this to mark the end of my chemo journey, unless anything else occurs.